mareekoo/ELK-Stack-Project/README.md

 We selected Resource groups in the search results and clicked the + Add button at the top.

-We selected a region, In this project we are using West US 2
+We selected a region, In this project we are using Central US

 Now that we have a resource group, we can add a virtual network.